dddrrreee/cs140e-20win/labs/4-uart/README.md

      You will give this device name to `pi-cat` which will echo everything your code emits.

-     For example, on Linux, the first device for me is in `/dev/ttyUSB0` and the second in `/dev/ttyUSB1`.
+     For example, on Linux, the first device I plug in will be `/dev/ttyUSB0` and the second `/dev/ttyUSB1`.
 So I would bootload by doing:

             my-install /dev/ttyUSB0 hello.bin

      And running `pi-cat` by:

             pi-cat /dev/ttyUSB1

   3. In general, if your code has called reboot, you do not have to pull the usb in/out to reset the pi.
 Just re-run the bootloader.
 (A simple